jonschwadron/replicalabs-ansible/README.md

 Make sure the virtual machine have at least 2 GB memory allocated, otherwise the setup will fail.

 ## To-do: ##
-Rewrite recipes for the following cookbooks:

-*  replicalabs::repo
-*  optimus

-Rewrite recipes for the following cookbooks:

 *  create an installation script that will perform the commands below.